 Our SDE teams consiste of: Prepared Public Speaking and Extemporaneous Speaking.

 Our CDE teams consist of: Horse Judging, Floriculture, Nursery Landscape, Marketing Plan, Range, Land, Cotton, Wool, and Dairy Products.

 Livestock showing is another competitive area of the FFA.
 Students select swine, rabbits, sheep, goats, or cattle that are up to breed and industry standard.
 They then raise these animals to market weight or breeding age.
 During this process student learn many valuable lessons that cannot be taught in a classroom setting.
 It takes dedication, responsibility and hard work to compete in livestock showing.

-Contact Mr. Lange or Mrs. Shortes to find out how to get involved in FFA!
+Contact Mr. Whitaker or Mrs. Blaylock to find out how to get involved in FFA!